wmde/wikibase-release-pipeline/docs/images/opensearch/README.md

 ### MediaWiki/Wikibase instance

-We suggest using the [WBS Wikibase Image](https://hub.docker.com/r/wikibase/wikibase) because this is the image we run all our tests against.
+We suggest using the [Wikibase image](https://hub.docker.com/r/wikibase/wikibase) because this is the image we run all our tests against.
 Follow the setup instructions over there to get it up and running.

 Be sure to add the `ELASTICSEARCH_HOST` environment variable to your Wikibase container.
 This legacy variable name is retained so existing Wikibase configuration remains compatible.